aktau/aktau.github.com/content/posts/008-imessage-on-the-commandline.md

 end run
 ~~~~~~~~

 Gist version [here](https://gist.github.com/aktau/8958054).
-Paste that
+It's a bit
+more complicated than what's pasted above because it tries to launch
-in a file, make it executable with `chmod u+x "thefilename"` and you're
+Messages.app if it isn't running.
+Paste that in a file, make it
+executable with `chmod u+x "thefilename"` and you're good to go.
+It
-good to go.
-It doesn't even require Ruby, so you can just drop the
+doesn't even require Ruby, so you can just drop the script in some
-script in some folder in your `$PATH` and use it like this:
+folder in your `$PATH` and use it like this:

 ~~~~~~~~
 #!bash